 Welcome to Åsnen , a fishing paradise of 15,000 ha of water and with a shoreline of 740 km!

 Åsnen is one of the largest fishing lakes in southern Sweden.
-The lake has many islands, fjords and coves, which gives diversity and variety.
+The lake has many islands, fjords and bays which gives diversity and variety.

 In the lake you can catch eg. pike, perch, pike and eel.
 The donkey has a rich fish fauna.
-At the 1999 test fishing survey, the following 14 fish species were obtained; roach, larvae, perch, broccoli, bream, whip, pike, snout, birch, sand creeper, pike-perch, bonfire, goose and goat.
-According to the older sample fish and oral data, id, elitz, stone simp, carp, trout and moth have also been found in the lake.
+In the 1999 test fishing survey, the following 14 fish species were obtained; roach, mustard, perch, sickle, bream, pacifier, pike, Norwegian, birch, sand crawler, pike, bone moss, yeast and whitefish.
+According to older test fish and oral information, also id, electric scratch, stone chimney, carp, trout and moth have been found in the lake.

-The availability of pike in Åsnen is considered to be very good.
-Sample fishing showed a very abundant supply of perch in Julöfjorden , Kalvsviksfjorden and the Jætafjord .
+The supply of pike in Åsnen is considered to be very good.
+The test fish showed a very abundant supply of perch in the Julöfjorden , Kalvsviksfjorden and Jätafjorden .
 In Skatelövsfjorden and Kolsvatten , the supply was assessed as good while it was less good in the Horgefjord .
-The past ten years, the bark has increased a lot and the lake has become very attractive for its fine pike fishing.
+In the last ten years, the geese have increased a lot and the lake has become very attractive for its fine pike fishing.

-The average depth is the sum of measured depth values divided by the number of measured depth values and is usually about 1/3 of the maximum depth.
+The average depth is the sum of the measured depth values divided by the number of measured depth values and is usually about 1/3 of the maximum depth.
 The ridge is very shallow and its average depth is 3.1 m.
-The maximum depth of the ridge is 14.2 meters, but the depth areas are small to their extent.
+The ridge's maximum depth is 14.2 meters but the depth ranges are small for its distribution.

 The donkey is a moderately nutritious lake.
-The water that is supplied to the lake, above all from the main inflow from Salen but also via Aggån, is nutritious with high levels of total nitrogen and total phosphorus.
-The water that leaves Åsnen via the outlet at Hackekvarn is nutrient-poor.
-Lakes act as traps for nutrients and it is clear that a large part of the nutrients supplied remain in the lake, both stuck in the sediments and absorbed in the nutrient chain of the lake.
+The water supplied to the lake from above all the main inflow from Salen but also via Aggån is nutritious with high levels of total nitrogen and total phosphorus.
+The water that leaves Åsnen via the outlet at Hackekvarn is poorer in nutrition.
+Lakes act as traps for nutrients and it is obvious that a large part of the nutrients added remains in the lake, both trapped in the sediment and absorbed in the lake's food chain.

-The lake is very flabby with many bays as it consists of a number of mountain sinks which together form a lake.
-Its shoreline, mainland and islands together, are as much as 74 miles.
-The surrounding beaches of the lake are dominated by rocky and blocky ground with coniferous and deciduous forest.
-The shoreline plants consist of shrubs, rice, grass and herbs.
-More open beach areas occur in connection with the communities and in agricultural-intensive areas in the northern fjords of the lake.
+The lake is very lush with many bays as it consists of a number of rock sinks that together form a lake.
+Its shoreline, mainland and islands together, is a whopping 74 miles.
+The lake's surrounding beaches are dominated by rocky and blocky ground with coniferous and deciduous forest.
+The edge of the beach consists of shrubs, rice, grass and herbs.
+More open beach areas are found in connection with the communities and in agriculture-intensive areas in the lake's northern fjords.

-The donkey has a flat bottom topography and has over large parts very rocky and blocky bottom with many inserts and grunts.
-Most rocks and blocks are found in the southern parts of the lake, which can be seen on the older steamboat map over the lake.
-(The map is included as an attachment to the fisheries management plan.)
+The donkey has a flat bottom topography and has over large parts very rocky and blocky bottom with many cuts and grits.
+Most rocks and blocks are found in the southern parts of the lake, which can be seen on the older steamboat map of the lake.
+(The map is included as an appendix to the fish conservation plan.)

-The vegetation in Åsnen is generally moderate, is found in the shallow fjords of the lake and is dominated by leaf reeds, reeds and water lilies.
+The vegetation in Åsnen is generally moderate, is found in the shallow fjords of the lake and is dominated by leaf reed, sap and water lilies.

 Åsnens fiskevårdsområde association manages the fish in Åsnen's fishing area in Skatelövs and Västra Torsås parishes in Alvesta municipality, Jäts and Kalvsvik parishes in Växjö municipality and Almundsryds, Urshults and Väckelsång parishes in Tingsryds municipality, Kronoberg County.